MML0/AutoLogin/README.md

 # AutoLogin
 apk to automate login process for khu

+### windows
-## batch file for PC
+batch file for windows

-edit user and pass in a notpad and put it in a *.bat file
+edit user and password in a notpad and put it in a *.bat file

 ```batch
 @echo off